jnmeurisse/RulesAnalyzer/README.md

 It is also possible to put RuleAnalyzer commands in a file and read its input from that file.

+You can stop most interactive commands by entering the Ctrl-C key sequence.
+Type `quit` at the command prompt to exit the application.

 ## Object store commands

 ### Importing objects from a CSV file.